-PIJI conducted a review of proposals to government inquiries over the past decade and found that:
+This report, A review of proposals to provide news organisations with access to tax deductible gifts in Australia conducted a review of proposals to government inquiries over the past decade and found that:

-- the two options consistently suggested are 1) to create a new category of deductible gift recipient for journalism, and/or 2) create a central philanthropic trust to receive and distribution donations;
+- the two options consistently suggested are (1) to create a new category of deductible gift recipient for journalism, and/or (2) create a central philanthropic trust to receive and distribution donations;

 - there are some indicators that there is likely to be demand for funding but no comprehensive study of the potential uptake of non-profit, charitable, deductible gift recipient status among news organisations; and